 1000Attorneys.com is a California State Bar certified and approved lawyer referral and information service.
 Since 2005, our team has helped thousands of employees find the right employment lawyer in Los Angeles for their case.
 We take into account your particular set of circumstances, your location and where your claim must be filed to match you with the best employment lawyer.

 Referrals to employment lawyers in Los Angeles and personal legal consultations are FREE.
 Moreover, we'll provide you with an impartial and unbiased referral to a great employment lawyer who can start working on your case immediately.

 California Employment Law

 It is illegal in Los Angeles, California to be unfairly fired from your work without a legitimate cause.
-If you feel that you've been wrongfully terminated due to race, religion, gender, sexual orientation, disability or age discrimination you must seek legal advice as soon as possible with an employment lawyer.
+If you feel that you've been wrongfully terminated due to race, religion, gender, sexual orientation, disability, or age discrimination you must seek legal advice as soon as possible from an employment lawyer.

-Unlike many websites from lawyers who claim to be the best employment lawyers in Los Angeles, this lawyer referral service is approved and certified by the California State Bar to provide referrals to employment lawyers who have a proven track record of excellent service and performance in Los Angeles courts.
+Unlike many websites from lawyers who claim to be the best employment lawyers in Los Angeles, this lawyer referral service is approved and certified by the California State Bar to provide referrals to employment lawyers with a proven track record of excellent service and performance in Los Angeles courts.

-You can be confident that you'll be working with the best employment lawyers in Los Angeles because they have carefully been selected and are always monitored for performance, reviews, credentials, and ethics.
-We accept most employment-related cases on contingency, you will only pay legal fees until your case settles on your favor.
+You can be confident that you'll work with the best employment lawyers in Los Angeles because they have carefully been selected and are always monitored for performance, reviews, credentials, and ethics.
+We accept most employment-related cases on contingency; you will only pay legal fees until your case settles in your favor.